Arjun M. R.

 Arjun Madathil Ramachandran (born 11 May 1997) is an Indian badminton player.
 He alongside India men's team won the 2022 Thomas Cup, and also bronze medal at the 2020 Asia Team Championships.

 Career

-Arjun began to playing badminton at the age of nine at FACT club in 2008, and moved to the badminton academy at the Regional Sports Centre in Kadavanthra three years later.
-He was introduced to playing doubles by his coach M. Mohanachandran, and within a year, he completely shifted his focus to doubles.
-He featured in Kerala team since 2012.
+Arjun began playing badminton at the age of nine at FACT club in 2008, and he moved to the badminton academy at the Regional Sports Centre in Kadavanthra three years later.
+He was introduced to playing doubles by his coach M. Mohanachandran, and within a year he had completely shifted his focus to doubles.
+He has featured in the Kerala team since 2012.

 Achievements

 BWF World Tour (1 title, 1 runner-up)

 The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
 The BWF World Tour is divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300, and the BWF Tour Super 100.